lightning/bolts/07-routing-gossip.md

 - For node discovery, peers exchange `node_announcement` messages, which supply additional information about the nodes.
-There may be multiple `node_announcement` messages, in order to update the node information.
+There may be multiple `node_announcement`s, in order to update the node information.

- - For channel discovery, peers in the network exchange `channel_announcement` messages containing information regarding new channels between the two nodes.
+ - For channel discovery, peers in the network exchange `channel_announcement`s containing information regarding new channels between the two nodes.
 They can also exchange `channel_update` messages, which update information about a channel.
-There can only be one valid `channel_announcement` for any channel, but at least two `channel_update` messages are expected.
+There can only be one valid `channel_announcement` for any channel, but at least two `channel_update`s are expected.

 # Table of Contents